taylorbaker/calculator/README.md

-# calculator
+# Calculator
-Calculator with implementations of simple arithmetic processes.
+Calculator with implementations of simple arithmetic processes (+ - * /).